You may have seen some types of soilless plants grown anywhere on movies or books and treated it like a science-fiction story.

 According to the International Greenhouse Vegetable Production - Statistics (2017 Edition), the total commercial production area of greenhouse vegetables was estimated at 489,214 hectares (1,208,874 acres)

-It estimates that most countries in the world have built vegetable greenhouse, in which the largest one being the developing countries, namely the USA, Canada, Netherland and Australia
+It estimates that most countries in the world have built vegetable greenhouses, of which the largest one being the developing countries, namely the USA, Canada, Netherland, and Australia

-Recently, in New Jersey in the USA, a largest hydroponic farm is being built.
+Recently, in New Jersey in the USA, the largest hydroponic farm (at the time) is being built.
 They are to bring 2 million pounds of fresh, leafy lettuce per year.

 The Future - Why Using Hydroponics for Farming?